Atarity/Lightpack-docs/EN/Project_home.md

 **Pecularities:**

 - Module structure for installation onto monitors and TVs with different diagonals
-- Crossplatform code (Windows, Linux and OS X)
+- Crossplatform code (Windows, Linux, OS X and even Android)
 - Efficient operation on the diagonals from 10 to 50 inches
 - Operating distance is from 10 to 35 cm (the distance between LEDs and the surface where the light is projected to)